2.1.6 Object Manager

 - When you select a group in Object Manager (denoted by gN in the Object Manager), all plots within it will be highlighted by showing a sampling of data points in bold.
 You can use the system variables @DTB to set the number of highlighted data points of each plot.

 |Note: You can use the system variable @PSFF to set the degree(in %) of fading out for the unselected plots.
 The default value is 25, setting to a negative value will turn off the fade-out selection mode and go back to the old selection behavior (showing a sampling of data points in bold) as below:

-- Hide/Show an element (layer, group, plot and special point) by deselecting/selecting the checkbox before the item.
+- Hide/Show an element (layer, group, plot, special point and graph objects) by deselecting/selecting the checkbox before the item.

 - Hide/Show a set of plots with the same name by right-clicking on one of the plots and selecting Hide/Show Plots with Same Name.

 - Show a set of plots with the specific name only and hide all others by right-clicking on one of the plots and selecting Show Plots with Same Name Only.

 - Show all plots in the graph by right-clicking on any of the plots and selecting Show All Plots.